 Most small business owners are highly skilled multitaskers — and proud of it.

-However, because they are so accustomed to doing everything (or almost) themselves, many don’t think about enlisting the help of a small business consultant.
-That means they might be missing out on some important benefits for their business.
+They are accustomed to doing everything (or almost everything) themselves.
+By not enlisting the help of a small business consultant, however, they might be missing out on some important benefits for their business.

 Here are just a few ways that engaging a small business consultant can create value for your small business: